Written by Divinity Nutra, Updated on March 21, 2022

 The bottom line is that each of the proven benefits of baking soda and apple cider vinegar applies to their individual usage.
 To claim they’re more powerful as a mixture is anecdotal at best, and may expose you to additional risks.

-Science has not condemned it, but more research is needed to actively endorse it.
-Until then, keep the safety tips in mind, and if all else fails, practice a healthier lifestyle.
+Science has not condemned it, but more research is needed to actively endorse using both together.
+Until then, keep the safety tips in mind and practice a healthy lifestyle.